 International Journal of Productivity Science (IJPS)

-The International Journal of Productivity Science (IJPS) is a WAPS quarterly digital publication aiming to disseminate views and knowledge of experts across disciplines, sectors, geographies, and professions with respect to Social, Environmental and Economic Productivity issues.
-IJPS is our first step to reacquainting with our Fellows and to reach out to other productivity professionals around the world.
-We hope you will enjoy this inaugural issue and support the publication of future issues by submitting papers and comments.
+IJPS is a WAPS annual digital publication aiming to disseminate the views and knowledge of experts across disciplines, sectors, geographies, and professions with respect to Social, Environmental, and Economic Productivity issues.
+IJPS is our first step to reacquainting with our Fellows and reaching out to other productivity professionals around the world.

 Productivity Science.
 A Global Movement.